 top of page

-I am currently booking performances for 2024 and beyond.
-If you are interested in hosting "Women of the Watch" or "Movers, Shakers, and Music Makers" at your venue, please contact me for more information on rates and scheduling.
-See below for additional topics to come.
+I am currently booking performances through May 2026.
+If you are interested in hosting "Women of the Watch" or "Movers, Shakers, and Music Makers" at your venue in this time frame, please contact me for more information on rates and scheduling.

 IMG_5176.jpg